JonathanPaugh/cujoe/README.md

 A video streaming implementation using my [C# Webserver](https://github.com/JonathanPaugh/CSharpWebServer) project.

+## Requirements

+FFmpeg must be included in the "/src/ffmpeg" folder.

 ## Overview

 I made this project because I was curious to learn about how to serve a video stream to multiple clients from a webserver.
 It is a rough implementation, however it is fully functional.